 Office telephone: 215-204-7621 (but I'm more easily reached by email)

 I am a linguistic anthropologist whose research and teaching specializations include creole languages and cultures, particularly those of the Caribbean region; language socialization; ideologies of language; the sociocultural dynamics of language contact; and the political economy of language and communicative practice.
 Among my other interests are interspecies communication, particularly between humans and wildlife; and the historical, political, and ideological dimensions of transgressive language (such as cursing, swearing, insults, slurs, gaffes, libel, blasphemy, "hate speech," etc.).

 I joined the Department of Anthropology at Temple in 2001.
 Before that, I was on the faculty of the Human Development Program at California State University, Long Beach, where I also had affiliations with the Departments of Anthropology and Linguistics.
 I earned my bachelor’s degree in sociology (with a concentration in African Studies) at Yale University, and my master’s and doctoral degrees in anthropology at New York University.

-My field research has focused on the Caribbean island of St. Lucia, where an Afro-French creole language known as Kwéyòl is spoken along with local vernacular varieties of English.
+In past years, my research focused on the Caribbean island of St. Lucia, where an Afro-French creole language known as Kwéyòl is spoken along with local vernacular varieties of English.
 Much of my work deals with ongoing processes of language change and language shift, examining the historical conditions that have given rise to these processes and the sociocultural, politico-economic, and ideological factors that continue to shape them.
 Drawing on a large corpus of naturalistic audio-video recordings as well as historical, textual, and other forms of evidence, I examine various ways in which St. Lucians’ everyday communicative practices, particularly socializing interactions between young children and their caregivers, are having far-reaching (but largely unforeseen and misrecognized) ramifications.

 2013: "Linguistic Anthropology."
 In Marc Aronoff (ed.), Oxford Bibliographies Online: Linguistics.
 Oxford: Oxford University Press.